freshworks/crayons/CONTRIBUTING.md

 ### Raise an issue

-If you find an issue or is you want to raise a feature request in, make sure you raise an issue in <https://github.com/freshworks/crayons/issues>
+If you find an issue or if you want to raise a feature request in, make sure you raise an issue in <https://github.com/freshworks/crayons/issues>

 ### Fix an issue